Route 1/123 Interchange

 Route 1 currently carries about 35,000 vehicles per day, and Route 123 carries about 21,000 vehicles per day.
 Projected volumes for 2036 are 75,000 vehicles per day on Route 1 and 36,000 on Route 123.

 - Raised grass medians on Route 1 between Mary’s Way and the Occoquan River, and on Route 123 over Route 1 to Belmont Bay Drive

 - A new Route 1 bridge at Marumsco Creek

-- A ten-foot shared-use path and a six-foot sidewalk on both Routes 1 and Route 123
+- A ten-foot shared-use path and six-foot sidewalk on Routes 1 and 123

-Route 1 intersection at Occoquan Road/Dawson Beach Road will be improved by:
+Route 1 at Occoquan Road/Dawson Beach Road will be improved by:

 - Additional thru lanes on Route 1

-- Eliminating southbound Route 1 left turns to Dawson Beach Road
+- Double left-turns on southbound Route 1 to Dawson Beach Road

 - Additional turn lanes on Occoquan Road